 Understand what you need to do and how long it will take.
 Factor this in your timeline for the sale.
 You don’t want to rush your business to market before you have it ready.
 Having it ready will mean greater value for the buyer and more cash for you.
 And remember: ready does not equal perfect.

 Do not put your business up for sale as soon as the thought hits you.
 You must prepare your business for the sale process.
 This takes some thought and planning.
 Ideally, you should begin when you start your business, but no later than when the idea first strikes you.
+If you have any further questions about this, feel free to reach out to us anytime.

 John H. Walker